nivedita-watpade/learning-javascript/13-Advanced-DOM-Bankist/starter/notes.md

 4. element.before(): Inserts content just before the element, as its previous sibling.
    Ex.header.before(message);

-5. element.before(): Inserts content just after the element, as its next sibling..
+5. element.after(): Inserts content just after the element, as its next sibling..
    Ex.header.after(message);

 6. cloneNode() is a DOM method that creates a copy (clone) of a DOM node.